 Notes.
 OLS regressions predicting plant outcomes before in the five years before receiving the Soviet transfer.
 Data are provided at plant level from the Steel Association Reports.
 The trend is allowed to vary freely for each year before receiving the Soviet transfer for plants that received a basic transfer (Soviet machinery and equipment) and for plants that received an advanced transfer (Soviet machinery and equipment and technical assistance).
 Time period indicators are included, but not reported.
 The omitted period is t=-1, the year before receiving the Soviet transfer.
 Steel, Crude Steel and Pig Iron Production are the in million tons.
-Current Assets, Annual Sales and Value Added are measured in 2020 US\$ millions, reevaluated at 1 RMB in 1955=3.9605 USD in 2020; Productivity (logged TFPQ) is logged productivity, computed as log TFPQ = log TFPR - $\tilde{p}$ , where $\tilde{p}$ is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method; Employees per plant, Engineers, and High-Skilled Technicians are, respectively, thousands of employees, engineers, and high-skilled technicians; Loans and Transfers are, respectively, loans and free transfers that the government granted to each plant, measured in 2020 US\$ millions, reevaluated at 1 RMB in 1955=3.9605 USD in 2020, \ p < 0.1.
+Current Assets, Annual Sales and Value Added are measured in 2020 US\$ millions, reevaluated at 1 RMB in 1955=3.9605 USD in 2020; Productivity (logged TFPQ) is logged total factor productivity quantity, computed as $\log TFPQ = \log TFPR - \tilde{p}$, where \tilde{p} is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method; Employees per plant, Engineers, and High-Skilled Technicians are, respectively, thousands of employees, engineers, and high-skilled technicians; Loans and Transfers are, respectively, loans and free transfers that the government granted to each plant, measured in 2020 US\$ millions, reevaluated at 1 RMB in 1955=3.9605 USD in 2020.
+Standard errors are clustered at the plant level. p < 0.01, p < 0.05, p < 0.1.
 The F-statistics test whether all the interaction terms between basic and advanced plants and the year indicators are jointly zero.